ValeriiLooper/async-ai-architecture/README.md

 My superpower is quickly rewriting this architecture for your specific needs.

 Need a personal offline assistant, research agent, corporate bot or data monitoring system?
-Write to me — I’ll deliver a fully customized version in 1–2 days.
+Write to me — I’ll deliver a fully customized version.

 **Contacts**
 Telegram: [@kovagen](https://t.me/kovagen)